nephelaiio/ansible-role-unifi-controller/README.md

 Role Variables
 --------------

-Please refer to the [defaults file](/defaults/main.yml) for an up to date list of input parameters.
+Please refer to the [defaults file](/defaults/main.yml) for an up to date list of input parameters

 Dependencies
 ------------